 You can make this burlap pumpkin wreath in less than 30 minutes.
-The best part is that it’s inexpensive to make and you need very few supplies.
+The best part is that it's inexpensive to make, you need very few supplies.
 And you can grab the foam wreath from the dollar tree.

-I love the black and white decorated pumpkins paired with the burlap ribbon because it’s groovy and a unique look.
+I love the black and white decorated pumpkins paired with this burlap ribbon because it's groovy and has a unique look.

 But, if you prefer a more traditional look, then you can adjust this wreath by using different ribbons and other crafty items that you love.
-Consider adding bold colors like purple, orange, or bright blue.
+Consider adding bold colors like purple, orange, or bright blue or with a few .

 Additionally, you can even make this Halloween wreath to give away as gifts too.
 Surprise your neighbor or friend, and they will be thrilled.

 DIY Halloween Wreath